-Meetings are held monthly from September through June, with the exception of December and February, in the Murray Kahn Theatre.
-Simultaneous interpretation in Korean and Mandarin is available.
-Meetings generally start at 7:00 PM.
-A “Meet and Greet” with refreshments is usually held before each meeting in the lobby in front of the auditorium.
-For details about the programs of upcoming meetings, please check the PA’s weekly email announcements or the calendar on this site.
+Meetings are every month, September through June, in the theater, with simultaneous translation in Mandarin Chinese.
+Meetings start at 7:00 p.m.
+Refreshments are at 6:30 p.m. in the lobby.
+For details about the meeting programs, please check the PA’s weekly email announcements or the calendar on this site.

 Missed a meeting?
 Get the summary and minutes here.